-Greencore USA continues to grow its position in the US food to go market, most recently with the acquisition in December 2016 of Peacock Foods, which is a fast-growing US convenience food manufacturer with strong positions in frozen breakfast sandwiches, kids' chilled meal kits and salad kits.
-Greencore USA now operates out of fourteen manufacturing sites in Illinois, Virginia, Florida, Minnesota, Rhode Island, Utah, Washington, Ohio and California.
+Greencore Convenience Foods US continues to grow its position in the US food to go market.
+In December 2016, Greencore acquired Peacock Foods, which is a fast-growing US convenience food manufacturer with strong positions in frozen breakfast sandwiches, kids' chilled meal kits and salad kits.
+Greencore Convenience Foods US now operates out of fourteen manufacturing sites in Illinois, Virginia, Florida, Minnesota, Rhode Island, Utah, Washington, Ohio and California.